 Spatial partitioning: Semantic objects of either the space type OccupiedSpace or UnoccupiedSpace are subdivided into different parts that are of the same space type as the parent object.
 Examples are Buildings that can be subdivided into BuildingParts, or Buildings that are partitioned into ConstructiveElements.
 Buildings as well as BuildingParts and constructiveElements represent OccupiedSpaces.
 Similarly, Roads can be subdivided into TrafficSpaces and AuxiliaryTrafficSpaces, all objects being UnoccupiedSpaces.

 Nesting of alternating space types: Semantic objects of one space type contain objects that are of the opposite space type as the parent object.
 Examples are Buildings (OccupiedSpace) that contain BuildingRooms (UnoccupiedSpace), BuildingRooms (UnoccupiedSpace) that contain Furniture (OccupiedSpace), and Roads (UnoccupiedSpace) that contain CityFurniture (OccupiedSpace).
 The categorization of a semantic object into occupied or unoccupied takes place at the level of the object in relation to the parent object.
-A building is part of a city model; thus, in the first place it occupies urban space within a city.
+A building is part of a city model.
+Thus, in the first place the building occupies urban space within a city.
 As long as the interior of the building is not modelled in detail, the space covered by the building needs to be considered as occupied and only viewable from the outside.
 To make the building accessible inside, voids need to be added to the building in the form of building rooms.
-The rooms add free space to the building interior, i.e. the OccupiedSpace contains now some UnoccupiedSpace.
+The rooms add free space to the building interior.
+In other words,. the OccupiedSpace now contains some UnoccupiedSpace.
 The free space inside the building can, in turn, contain objects that occupy space again, such as furniture or installations.
-In contrast, roads also occupy urban space in the city; however, this space is initially unoccupied as it is accessible by cars, pedestrian, or cyclists.
+In contrast, roads also occupy urban space in the city.
+However, this space is initially unoccupied as it is accessible by cars, pedestrian, or cyclists.
 Adding traffic signs or other city furniture objects to the free space results in specific sections of the road becoming occupied by these objects.
-Thus, one can also say that occupied spaces are mostly filled with matter; whereas, unoccupied spaces are mostly free of matter and, thus, realise free spaces.
+Thus, one can also say that occupied spaces are mostly filled with matter; whereas, unoccupied spaces are mostly free of matter and, thus, realize free spaces.

 7.4.3.
 Rules for Surface Orientations of OccupiedSpaces and UnoccupiedSpaces

 The classification of feature types into OccupiedSpace and UnoccupiedSpace also defines the semantics of the geometries attached to the respective features.
 For OccupiedSpaces, the attached geometries describe volumes that are (mostly) physically occupied.
 For UnoccupiedSpaces, the attached geometries describe (or bound) volumes that are (mostly) physically unoccupied.
-This also has an impact on the required orientation of surface normals for attached thematic surfaces.
+This also has an impact on the required orientation of thesurface normal (at point P is a vector perpendicular to the tangent plane of the surface at P) for attached thematic surfaces.
 For OccupiedSpaces, the normal vectors of thematic surfaces must point in the same direction as the surfaces of the outer shell of the volume.
 For UnoccupiedSpaces, the normal vectors of thematic surfaces must point in the opposite direction as the surfaces of the outer shell of the volume.
-This means that from the perspective of an observer of a city scene, the surface normals must always be directed towards the observer.
-In the case of OccupiedSpaces (e.g. Buildings, Furniture), the observer must be located outside the OccupiedSpace for the surface normals being directed towards the observer; whereas in the case of UnoccupiedSpaces (e.g. Rooms, Roads), the observer is typically inside the UnoccupiedSpace.
+This means that from the perspective of an observer of a city scene, the surface normal must always be directed towards the observer.
+In the case of OccupiedSpaces (e.g. Buildings, Furniture), the observer must be located outside the OccupiedSpace for the surface normal being directed towards the observer; whereas in the case of UnoccupiedSpaces (e.g. Rooms, Roads), the observer is typically inside the UnoccupiedSpace.

 7.4.4.
 Levels of Detail (LOD)

-CityGML differentiates four consecutive Levels of Detail (LOD 0-3), where objects become more detailed with increasing LOD regarding their geometry.
+The CityGML CM differentiates four consecutive Levels of Detail (LOD 0-3), where objects become more detailed with increasing LOD with respect to their geometry.
 CityGML datasets can - but do not have to - contain multiple geometries for each object in different LODs simultaneously.
-The LOD concept facilitates multi-scale modelling, i.e. having varying degrees of spatial abstractions that are appropriate for different applications or visualizations.
+The LOD concept facilitates multi-scale modelling; i.e. having varying degrees of spatial abstractions that are appropriate for different applications or visualizations.